logzio/logz-docs/_source/logzio_collections/_tracing-sources/java-otel-auto.md

 ```

 {% include /tracing-shipping/replace-tracing-token.html %}
 `<<LOGZIO_ACCOUNT_REGION_CODE>>` - (Optional): Your logz.io account region code.
 Defaults to "us".
-Required only if your logz.io region is different than US East. https://docs.logz.io/user-guide/accounts/account-region.html#available-regions
+Required only if your logz.io region is [different than US East](https://docs.logz.io/user-guide/accounts/account-region.html#available-regions).

-##### Define the logzio-otel-traces service name
+##### Define the logzio-otel-traces dns name

-In most cases, the service name will be `logzio-otel-traces.default.svc.cluster.local`, where `default` is the namespace where you deployed the helm chart and `svc.cluster.name` is your cluster domain name.
+In most cases, the dns name will be `logzio-otel-traces.default.svc.cluster.local`, where `default` is the namespace where you deployed the helm chart and `svc.cluster.name` is your cluster domain name.

 If you are not sure what your cluster domain name is, you can run the following command to look it up: